yuto1115/tp/docs/DeveloperGuide.md

 * **Clear**: The ability to delete all stored loan data, often used to clear test or example entries.
 * **Sorting**: Organizing loan records based on factors such as amount, duration, priority, or borrower.
 * **Example Entries**: Pre-filled sample data to help new users understand how the system works.
+* **Wanted/Not Wanted**: UI element on each loan entry representing whether the loan is fully returned.

 --------------------------------------------------------------------------------------------------------------------